mitchallen/cloud-run-101/README.md

 To specify the platform yourself, pass `--platform managed`.
 Or, to make this the default target platform, run `gcloud config set run/platform managed`.
 ```

-That's tell you that for the figure you could skip the menu either with a command line or config setting (helpful when running via scripts, etc.)
+That's tell you that for in the future you could skip the menu either with a command line or config setting (helpful when running via scripts, etc.)

 Assuming you don't care if anyone runs your app (as in making it public):